arkprotocol/cw-ics721-callback-example/README.md

 This is a full example demoing how cw721 interacts with ics721, incoming, and outgoing proxies.

-Demo will show how NFT and its metadata are affected using callbacks:
+Demo will show how NFT and its metadata are affected using callbacks during InterChain (aka ics721) transfers:

 1. Minting an NFT on Osmosis
 2. Transferring NFT to Stargaze